 During the second step, our algorithm determines which versions of each source file f_d were integrated into the trunk branch.
-For this, it finds the lower and the upper bounds of the time interval that contains these versions.
-The upper bound is simply the source of integration under study, that is the version $f_d[u]$ of the source file f_d .
+For this, it retrieves a complete history of changes for the file f_d from the VCS.
+Then the algorithm finds the lower and the upper bounds of the time interval that contains versions integrated into the trunk.
+The upper bound is simply the source of integration under study, that is the version $f_d [u]$ of the source file f_d .
 The lower bound $f_d[l]$ is the version of the file f_d that was created by the previous integration between the trunk branch and the development branch.